Braid variety cluster structures, II: general type: Introduction

+In earlier works on the construction of cluster structures, the exchange matrix $\tB$ is obtained directly from the combinatorics of planar bipartite graphs~\cite{Pos,Scott,GL_cluster} or double wiring diagrams~\cite{BFZ,ShWe}, and can be defined using ``local contributions" from each edge or each crossing, respectively.
+Our construction of $\tB$ uses similar combinatorics, but in addition we must take into account the monomial transformation between cluster variables and generalized minors.

-We show that the cluster variables form a basis of the character lattice of $\Tbr$, and that they extend to regular functions on $\BR_\br$.
-We consider a $2$-form $\ombr$ on $\BR_\br$, defined in terms of certain generalized minors as a sum of local contributions for each letter of $\br$.
-This is similar in spirit to~\cite{BFZ,FoGo_X,Ing,ShWe}.
-We introduce integers $\d=(d_i)_{i\in\Jo}$ and expand $\ombr$ in the basis of cluster variables:
+In the spirit of Fock and Goncharov \cite{FoGo_X}, the exchange matrix $\tB$ is equivalent to the datum of a $2$-form $\ombr$ on $\BR_\br$.
+We define $\ombr$ in terms of generalized minors as a sum of local contributions for each letter of the double braid word $\br$.
+We introduce integers $\dbr=(d_c)_{c\in\Jo}$ and then expand $\ombr$ in the basis of cluster variables: